-A medical withdrawal requires the approval of the Caring Community Connections team.
+A medical withdrawal requires the approval of the Student Support Team (SST).
 If the withdrawal is granted, the student will be assigned grades of "W" for all enrolled courses and should seek appropriate treatment and recovery while away in order to return.
-The last day to request a medical withdrawal is the last day to withdraw for the term in which the student is requesting to withdraw.
+The last day a student can request a medical withdrawal is the last day to withdraw for the term in which the student is requesting to withdraw.

 - Any student who wants to request a medical withdrawal should first complete and submit a CCC submission form and select the “medical withdrawal request” checkbox.
 Once the form is received, the student will be contacted to schedule an appointment to review the medical withdrawal process with a staff member and schedule an appointment with the Health Center for an evaluation of the request.
 The student will be asked to complete a “Statement of Understanding” form and review the “Medical Withdrawal Checklist.”
 Links to both forms are provided below.
 Other paperwork will also be provided to the student as may be necessary for completing this process.

-- Following the evaluation, the Health Center will provide a statement to the Caring Community Connections team indicating whether a student meets criteria for a medical withdrawal.
+- Following the evaluation, the Health Center will provide a statement to the Student Support Team (SST) indicating whether a student meets criteria for a medical withdrawal.
 The team will review the request and make a determination.